THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 - Instead of using exact match anchor text to your keywords, write the keywords as close as you can to your link.
 For example, you could write something like this “One of the keys to my success in having the perfect lawn was buying the best lawn mower.
 Here are some recommendations.”
 With the link on “Here” instead of on “best lawn mower”.

 - Write the guest post on the same topic as your keywords in the article you wish to link to.
 This will help make the link more valuable as well.
-For example, if I want to grow the page authority of my Stockholm with kids article, I should write a guest post about Stockholm with kids that links to this.
+For example, if I want to grow the page authority of my Stockholm with kids article, I should write a guest post on a topic around kids and Stockholm (but not to the same keyword) that links to this.

 Hopefully, this article has helped you come up with a strategic plan of how you can increase the domain authority of your website in a smart way with the minimal amount of effort.